orbs-network/orbs-ethereum-contracts-v1/voting/processor/processor-agent.md

 * Mirror delegations since the last block that delegations were mirrored from on this virtual chain (locally) until the current Ethereum block number (inclusive).
   * Store locally the last block that was covered by the delegation mirroring.
   * If no delegation stored, there's no harm in collecting past delegation data.
+    * The Election contract will return error on the duplicate mirrored trasnactions.
   * Use `Election.mirrorDelegation(hexEncodedEthTxHash)` or `Election.mirrorDelegationByTransfer(hexEncodedEthTxHash)`.
 * Mirror all VoteOut transactions with block_height > current election block number - `VOTING_VALIDITY_TIME`.
 Note: no harm in mirror older votes.
   * Use `Election.mirrorVote(hexEncodedEthTxHash)`